mindaffect/pymindaffectBCI/docs/source/installation.rst

     2. Add this module to the python path, and install dependencies::

          pip install -e .
+    Note: The "." after "-e" should be included in the command!

 To install as a python library.
 (Note: installing from source is recommended as you can directly access the examples and configuration files.)::

 	pip install --upgrade mindaffectBCI